18F/API-Usability-Testing/pages/guide.md

 ### 3. After the review

-**Send out a survey** - Email everyone involved and thank them, and send out this survey (LINK) to collect feedback for future evaluations.
+**Send out a survey** - Email everyone involved and thank them, and send out this [survey](http://18f.github.io/API-Usability-Testing/pages/survey.html) to collect feedback for future evaluations.

 **Fix problems** - Do it!